-There are TONS of amazing locations within a couple hour radius of Pittsburgh.
+There are TONS of amazing locations within a couple hours radius of Pittsburgh.
 Whether you want a beach, mountains, city views, rustic cabins, or something in between, you’ll find it!
 Some of my favorite locations include Ohiopyle State Park, Century Inn 1794, Mellon Park, and Hyeholde Restaurant.
-For even more great Pittsburgh elopement locations, check out this link!
+Head here for even more great Pittsburgh elopement locations!

 Elopements are way less stressful than a big wedding.
 Despite this, you should still map out a timeline for your day, even if it’s just a simple one.
 Here’s an example:

 8 a.m.: Wake up and have a special breakfast/brunch together as a couple.